C919 VMT

 • LEAP-1C engine parameters: N1, N2, EGT, fuel flow, oil pressure, oil temperature, vibration

-• Flight mode: full taxi, takeoff, climb, cruise, descent, approach, autoland and shutdown sequence
+• Flight mode: full taxi, takeoff, climb, cruise, descent, approach, autoland, and shutdown sequence

 MODULE 05

-3D Virtual Aircraft
+3D Virtual Aircraft & Manuals

 • Full walkaround access: external panels, nacelles, landing gear bays, avionics bay, cargo doors, tail